 - Spray the bottom of a large cast iron skillet with non-stick cooking spray and heat over medium to medium-high.

-- Meanwhile, whisk together the flour, sugar, baking powder, baking soda, sea salt and soymilk.
+- Meanwhile, whisk together the flour, sugar, baking powder, baking soda and sea salt.
+Whisk in the soymilk or milk beverage.

-- Melt the teaspoon of butter in skillet and swirl to coat.
+- Melt the teaspoon of buttery spread in skillet and swirl to coat.

-- Sprinkle each pancake with 1 tablespoon of granola, gently press it into the moist batter with a flattened hand, flip, and cook for another 30 seconds to a minute or until done, avoiding scorching the granola.
+- Sprinkle each pancake with 1 tablespoon of granola, gently press it into the moist batter with a flattened hand, flip, and cook for another 30 seconds to a minute or until just done - do not scorch the granola.

-- Remove pancakes to plate, granola side up.
+- Remove the pancakes to a plate, granola side up.

 - Spread one pancake with vegan sour cream, top with second pancake, drizzle with maple syrup, and garnish with fruit.